Weed: Dispersal

+The concept of weeds also overlaps with the concept of invasive species, both in the sense that human activities tend to introduce weeds outside their native range, and that an introduced species may be considered a weed.
+Many weed species have moved out of their natural geographic ranges and spread around the world in tandem with human migrations and commerce.
+Weed seeds are often collected and transported with crops after the harvesting of grains, so humans are a vector of transport as well as a producer of the disturbed environments to which weed species are well adapted, resulting in many weeds having a close association with human activities.

 Some plants become dominant when introduced into new environments because the animals and plants in their original environment that compete with them or feed on them are absent; in what is sometimes called the "natural enemies hypothesis", plants freed from these specialist consumers may become dominant.
-An example is Klamath weed, that threatened millions of hectares of prime grain and grazing land in North America after it was accidentally introduced, but was reduced to a rare roadside weed within several years after some of its natural enemies were imported during World War II.
+An example is Klamath weed, which threatened millions of hectares of prime grain and grazing land in North America after it was accidentally introduced.
+The Klamathweed Beetle, a species that specializes in consuming the plant, was imported during World War II.
+Within several years Klamath weed was reduced to a rare roadside weed.
 In locations where predation and mutually competitive relationships are absent, weeds have increased resources available for growth and reproduction.
 The weediness of some species that are introduced into new environments may be caused by their production of allelopathic chemicals which indigenous plants are not yet adapted to, a scenario sometimes called the "novel weapons hypothesis".
 These chemicals may limit the growth of established plants or the germination and growth of seeds and seedlings.
 Weed growth can also inhibit the growth of later-successional species in ecological succession.

-Another of the ways in which the ecological role of a plant can make it a weed even if it is in itself inoffensive, is if it harbours a pest that is dependent on it for survival; for example, Berberis species are intermediate hosts for stem rust fungi, so that they promote serious damage to wheat crops when growing near the fields.

-Competition with cultivated and endemic plants
+Introduced species have been observed to undergo rapid evolutionary change to adapt to their new environments, with changes in plant height, size, leaf shape, dispersal ability, reproductive output, vegetative reproduction ability, level of dependence on the mycorrhizal network, and level of phenotype plasticity appearing on timescales of decades to centuries.
+Invasive species can be more adaptable in their new environments than in their native environments, occupying broader ranges in areas where they are invasive than in areas where they are native.
+Hybridization between similar species can produce novel invasive plants that are better adapted to their surroundings.
+Polyploidy is also observed to be strongly selected for among some invasive populations, such as Solidago canadensis in China.
+Many weed species are now found almost worldwide, with novel adaptations that suit regional populations to their environments.